I am not a medical professional or a writer. I am just trying to tell a story as best I can in the hope that it helps anyone with cancer.

 When I Realized Something Was Wrong With My Body

-Well, it all started out with me thinking it was just a stomach issue that would go away.
+It all started out with me thinking it was just a stomach issue that would go away.
 I didn’t pay attention to my body for over seven months but after losing 70 pounds and not getting any better—along with a daily reminder from everyone in my life that something was wrong—I gave in and decided to find out what was wrong.

 In my mind, seeing a GI doctor seemed like the place to start, so I picked a name off my insurance website.
-I was still working full time at this point and had a $7000 deductible.
+I was still working full-time at this point and had a $7,000 deductible.
 I didn't worry about the cost at this point.

 I got my first appointment set and waited for the date and time; little did I know at this time that the first week would be a series of events.
 If I didn’t have the support from the people in my life, I would have walked away and never sought treatment.

 Day one started with quickly scheduling a colonoscopy and endoscopy for that week and some minor blood work.
 I wasn't too worried at this point, so we head home to enjoy a relaxing night before I had to head off to work at 4 a.m.
 At 8 p.m., my cell went off from the doctor's office; now I know they don’t work late so what can it be?

 The on-call doctor just got my blood work and tells me I have to go to the hospital and get emergency IVs for potassium and magnesium since the levels in my system are really low, and I could die.
 So, after four questions without satisfying answers, my loved one talked me into going.
 A big cause of this—and not covered yet —is the main symptom of my cancer was chronic diarrhea, so nothing was staying in my system.